gantanikhilraj/Employees-BE/README.md

 - Node.js and npm installed on your machine.
 - AWS account with DynamoDB table named `employee`.
 - Environment variables set up for AWS credentials and DynamoDB configuration.

+## Performing CRUD Operations
+You can use tools like Postman to interact with the API endpoints.

 ## Getting Started